mehrad31415/Petri-Nets/README.md

 17. A Petri Net illustrating a solution to the Dining Philosophers problem.
 18. A Petri Net illustrating Dining Philosophers after several steps have been executed.

+For displaying and modifying the petri-net models please do so in the PIPE tool downloaded from: https://sarahtattersall.github.io/PIPE/ (if you have MacOS).
+Should you have windows you can use CPN tools which is much easier (and your figures will be much nicer than mine!)